-• In January 2024, the first patient was dosed in a first-in-human Phase 1/2 clinical trial (NCT06150183), which we are sponsoring, to investigate the safety and preliminary antitumor activity of BNT314/ GEN1059 in patients with advanced or metastatic solid tumors.
+• In June 2024, the first patient was dosed in a first-in-human Phase 1/2 clinical trial (NCT06391775) to investigate the safety and preliminary antitumor activity of BNT315/GEN1055 in patients with advanced or metastatic solid tumors.

 BNT322/GEN1056 is an antibody product candidate being co-developed with Genmab for the treatment of solid tumors and for use in combination with other products.